 - Homes for sale in Hope

-Hope is another part of Providence that has great places to eat such as Gregg’s, the Sandwich Hut, Seven Stars Bakery, India Restaurant, and more.
-Local residents also have easy access to the Peter Pan Bus Terminal, which offers affordable transportation to locations all over the northeast United States.
+Hope is another part of Providence that has great places to eat, such as Gregg’s, the Sandwich Hut, Seven Stars Bakery, India Restaurant, and more.
+Local residents also have easy access to the Peter Pan Bus Terminal, which offers affordable transportation to locations all over the northeast United States, making it a top choice for the best neighborhoods in Providence Rhode Island.

 8. Smith Hill – Affordable Neighborhood in Providence for Families